microsoft/fluent-ui-react/.github/test-a-feature.md

 ## Screener Tests

 For some components, it is necessary to write screenshot tests in order to check they render properly.
-For each component added to the docsite, a screenshot test is automatically created.
+For each component example added to the docsite a screenshot test is automatically created.
 This checks if that the component is rendered in a consistent way, as it checks the visual differences between the previous and the current rendering.
 We use [screener-io](https://screener.io/) to achieve this.

 ### Tests with Steps API